johnwargo/johnwargo-static-11ty/src/posts/2023/eleventy-enhanced-pagination-navigation-buttons.md

 {% assign endPage = pagination.pages.length | minus: 2 %}
 {% endhighlight %}

+Since I used this block in two places in my site, I moved the code to an include and referenced it from both pages that need it.

 I hope this helps you with your Eleventy projects.